 Cell phones and electronic devices may be used before school, after school, and during lunch time.
-At lunch cell phones may only be used in the MPR, cafeteria, and the courtyard area on the main campus.
 Cell phones and electronic devices may not be used in class unless the teacher permits use for a class assignment.
 Cell phones are not to be used by students in the hallways or restrooms when classes are in session.
 When the tardy bell rings, all cell phones shall be put on sleep/airplane mode and put away.
 Cell phones shall not be charged on school campus before/during/after school.
 Students observed texting, using other forms of social media, and/or listening to music without permission from the teacher during class time and/or instruction are in violation of the cell phone policy.
 Any use of a cell phone during testing is prohibited.
 The school accepts no responsibility for lost or stolen cell phones or electronic devices.
 The school will not reimburse for lost, stolen, or damaged cell phones, tablets, laptops, or other electronic devices.
 Portable/Bluetooth speakers are not permitted at school which includes before and after school hours as well as during the school day.
 Please keep these speakers at home where they are safest.
 Parents/guardians are asked to please carefully monitor all use of social media by their student to ensure that it does not negatively impact other students or impede the academic environment as improper use could result in disciplinary consequences.
 Illegal use of cell phones will be referred to the police.